Venture capital and private equity in the Netherlands

 Expected deal activity

-On the basis of third party analyst reports as well as current mandates OC Amsterdam are working on, it is expected that PE / VC activities remain focused on digital business, life sciences & healthcare sector and retail sector.
+On the basis of third party analyst reports as well as current mandates OC Amsterdam are working on, it is expected that PE / VC activities remain focused on tech, media and comms, life sciences & healthcare sector and retail sector.

 OC Amsterdam deals and team